Is watching TV for free on the Internet legal?

 Popular illegal methods of watching TV shows

 - Bittorrents - Downloading a TV show through a bittorrent is often illegal.
 These shows are put up and shared by people who do not have the rights to the Copyright.

 - TV streaming sites - Many TV sites are set up to link to other places on the Internet that stream or allow you to download full TV shows from external sources.
 These sites may have disclaimers citing they are not responsible for the content that is linked on the site, and have links to report broken video links.
 While the link sites themselves are not illegal, the content that is being linked to is often considered illegal.
 We also highly recommend avoiding these sites since many of them or the pages they are linking to are riddled with intrusive advertisement, spyware, porn, and other malware.

 Downloading a Copyrighted TV show or movie you have not paid for or received permission to download is considered Copyright infringement and illegal.

 Other non-free solutions

 - Amazon Prime - Amazon Prime charges an annual fee.
 It is a service provided by Amazon.
 It grants you free one-day or two-day shipping on all Amazon purchases, and access to their library of streaming TV shows and movies.

 - Hulu Plus - Hulu Plus is the paid version of the free Hulu service and requires a monthly membership fee.
 There are many more TV shows available to stream to your computer or TV than are available with the free Hulu service.

-- HBO Go - HBO Go is a service included with your HBO subscription that gives you access to all HBO's content.
+- HBO Max - HBO Max is a service included with your HBO subscription that gives you access to all HBO's content, and additional content from WarnerMedia.

 Hardware devices that support Internet TV programs

 Hardware devices, such as the Roku, Tivo, PS3, Wii, and Xbox, also support the ability to watch many online programs, and support Hulu, Netflix, and Amazon Prime programs.
 Two popular devices that support many of these online programs are the Roku and the Xbox.